 Vendors are required to obtain authorization to redistribute datafeeds.
-Once approved, vendors will have access to the datafeed request website (DFR).
+Once approved, vendors will have access to the Datafeed Request (DFR).

-Vendors are required to submit authorization requests on-line via the data feed request website for all organizations or individuals to whom it intends to supply a data feed.
-Each data feed request (DFR) is product and location specific, such that a particular DFR approval is only for the datafeed product specified in that DFR, and no other products.
+Vendors are required to submit authorization requests on-line via Data feed Request for all organizations or individuals to whom it intends to supply a data feed.
+Each Datafeed Request (DFR) is product and location specific, such that a particular DFR approval is only for the datafeed product specified in that DFR, and no other products.

-Note: In the data feed request application, NYSE refers to the firm who wishes to provide a data feed to a third party as the "Requesting Vendor".
+Note: In the Datafeed Request application, NYSE refers to the firm who wishes to provide a data feed to a third party as the "Requesting Vendor".
 NYSE refers to the firm who wishes to receive the data feed as the "Vendor Applicant".
-Please refer the Guide to the NYSE Data Feed Request Portal to guide you through the process.